Home The City of Vancouver Vancouver’s John Hendry Park Trout Lake Park and Community Centre

 At the south end of the lake there are public washrooms, a concession stand and small sandy beach.
 Barbecues are permitted in the area and in the summer there is a swimming raft in the water.
 Lifeguards are on duty between late May and the beginning of September.

-At 3360 Victoria Drive, the Trout Lake Community Centre is less than a 5-minute walk from the beach and between the community centre and the lake there’s an amazing children’s play area.
+At 3360 Victoria Drive, the Trout Lake Community Centre is less than a five-minute walk from the beach, and between the community centre and the lake there’s an amazing children’s play area.

-At the north end of the lake is another beach, although that one is also in an off-leash area for dogs (so not recommended for swimming unless you have four legs and a tail).
+At the north end of the lake is another beach, although that one is also in an off-leash area for dogs (so not recommended for swimming unless your dog loves to).
 All around the lake is a walking path, and at the park there are basketball courts, a soccer field, baseball diamond and tennis courts.

-Parking at Trout Lake is free and boats are not permitted in the water (except with special permission).
+Parking at Trout Lake is free and boats aren’t allowed in the water (except with special permission).

 The Beach at Trout Lake